Absaroka–Beartooth Wilderness

-Wilderness areas do not allow motorized or mechanical equipment including bicycles.
-Although camping and fishing are allowed with proper permit, no roads or buildings are constructed and there is also no logging or mining, in compliance with the 1964 Wilderness Act.
+Wilderness areas do not allow motorized or mechanical equipment, including bicycles, hang-gliders, wagons, chainsaws, and game carts.
+Although camping and fishing are allowed with proper permits, no roads or buildings are constructed, and no logging or mining allowed, in compliance with the 1964 Wilderness Act.
 Wilderness areas within National Forests and Bureau of Land Management areas also allow hunting in season.